DA0-DA0/dao-dao-ui/packages/storybook/README.md

 # All files that lives somewhere inside the `packages` folder with a name that starts with `ILoveMyNewHome` and an ancestor folder named `ui`, such as a new component in the UI package at `packages/ui/components/ILoveMyNewHomeInTheUiPackage.tsx`.
 yarn generate ILoveMyNewHome

-# All files that live somewhere inside the `packages` folder, are immediate children of any folder named `dao`, and have an ancestor folder named `ui`, such as `packages/ui/components/dao/*.tsx`
+# All files that live somewhere inside the `packages` folder, are immediate children of any folder that ends with `dao`, and have an ancestor folder named `ui`, such as `packages/ui/components/dao/*.tsx` or `packages/ui/components/some_dao/*.tsx`
 yarn generate dao/

 # All files named `MyComponent.tsx` that are descendants of `packages/storybook` at any level